-Regular eye examinations should form an important part of everyone’s normal health checks.
+We believe that regular eye examinations should form an important part of everyone’s normal health check-ups.
 Not only can they detect eye conditions such as glaucoma and cataracts even before you notice the symptoms yourself, but also general health conditions such as diabetes and high blood pressure.
-For most people, we recommend an eye test every two years or so, but we may advise you to have a more regular check if you have particular clinical needs, for example if a close relative has glaucoma.
+For most people, we recommend an exam every two years or so, but we may advise you to have a more regular check if you have particular clinical needs, for example some people who have a close relative with glaucoma.

-Basic NHS eye examinations do not include the most modern diagnostic tools.
-We therefore recommend extended eye examinations for all.
+Basic NHS sight tests do not include the most modern diagnostic tools, therefore we recommend our extended eye examinations for all.
 Please ask our friendly staff for more information.

-You can also join one of our eye care schemes which cover all your professional fees and gives significant discounts on glasses and contact lenses for a modest monthly fee.
+You can also join our Eyeplan scheme which can cover all of your professional fees and gives significant discounts on glasses and contact lenses for a modest monthly fee.

-Not only do we provide routine eye examinations and contact lens assessments, but we also provide many other specialist clinical services including dry and watery eye assessments, punctal plug fitting, blepharitis management, complex contact lens fitting and emergency eye care.
+Not only do we provide routine eye examinations and contact lens assessments, but also many other specialist clinical services including dry and watery eye assessments, punctal plug fitting, blepharitis management, complex contact lens fitting, low vision care and emergency eye care.

 Our expert optometrists can carry out eye examinations on people of all ages.
-We pride ourselves on taking extra time to get to know you and work out solutions to your personal requirements.
+We pride ourselves on taking extra time to get to know you and work out solutions to your own personal needs.

-Eye examinations shouldn’t be something to be worried about, that’s why our optometrists will take time to explain what they are doing and the results of the tests.
+Eye examinations shouldn’t be something to be worried about.
+That’s why our optometrists will take time to explain the procedures they are conducting, and the results.
 Routine eye examinations do not include anything that is painful, and in our Aberystwyth and Aberaeron practices we have invested in iCare tonometers, which means we can measure eye pressures without the need for the dreaded air puff!

 At the end of the examination, your optometrist will have a chat with you about your results, and answer any questions you might have.